Internet-Draft Scheduling OAM YANG November 2024

 uses oam-unitary-test;

-uses schedule:period;
+uses schedule:period-of-time;

 uses schedule:recurrence;